joeyliao127/Linknote/FE/Nuxt/shared/README.md

 # Shared

-Shared folder is uses for modules and interface shared between frontend and backend.
+Shared folder is uses for modules and interface shared between client and BFF server.